Scottish Widows Workplace Pension

 Here you’ll find fund factsheets, which give information about each fund and its aim - what the fund is trying to achieve by how it’s invested.

 Consider the aims and risks of the funds and decide if these still meet your investment needs.
-You can see the fund charges on funds available to your plan at www.scottishwidows.co.uk/funds/fund-charges.
+See the fund charges on funds available to your plan.

 It's important to: